MatricaLabs/voting/README.md

 ## Token-gating

-The contract will allow votes between the start and end date, who's metadata has a verified creator in the allowedCreators list.
+The contract will allow votes before the end date, who's metadata has a verified creator in the allowedCreators list.

 *Note:
 The verified creator many not be enough to distinguish an NFT's collection, even when combined with `updateAuthority`.
 The brute force method of writing the entire token list to the chain makes creating a contract prohibitively expensive.
 Ultimately we believe the client application can filter votes off-chain.*